biolab/orange3/doc/widgets/unsupervised/hierarchicalclustering.md

 Examples
 ========

-The schema below computes clustering of attributes (columns) and of instances (rows).
+The schema below computes clustering of attributes (columns).
+We see that if we choose *Append cluster IDs*, we can see an additional column in the **Data Table** named *Cluster*.
+This is a way to check how hierarchical clustering clustered individual instances.

 ![image](images/HierarchicalClustering-Example2.png)

 We loaded the *Iris* data set.
-The clustering of attributes (columns) is already shown above.
 Below is the clustering of instances and the nodes are annotated by the Iris' subvarieties.
 We connected the **Scatter Plot** showing all the instances from the file, while the signal from **Hierarchical clustering** is used as a subset.
 This way, we can